 This step usually begins with iron-fortified smooth baby cereals (mixed with cooled-boiled water or breast milk), and other iron containing foods including finely pureed meat and fish.
 Vegetables, fruits and dairy foods can then be introduced, made into a smooth consistency using a baby food processor, handheld food processor or blender.
 Start with a few mouthfuls once or twice a day after breastfeeds.
 Slowly increase the portion to about a quarter of a cup as your baby tolerates and shows signs they want more.

 Follow the right process

-Australian recommendations suggest starting with iron containing foods, including iron-fortified infant cereals, pureed meats, poultry and fish (all sources of haem iron), or cooked tofu and legumes (sources of non-haem iron).
+Australian recommendations suggest starting with iron containing foods, including iron-fortified infant cereals, pureed meats, poultry and fish (all sources of highly absorbable haem iron), or cooked tofu and legumes (sources of non-haem iron).
 After this, the order in which you introduce different healthy foods, or the number of new foods introduced at any one time, doesn’t really matter.

 Monitor for signs of intolerance and allergy

 Australia has one of the highest rates of food allergy in the world and there is much debate as to why this is happening.
 The current recommendation is not to delay the introduction of any highly allergenic foods.
-Introduce foods one at a time, and early in the day, to help monitor for reactions to foods.
+Introduce new foods one at a time, and early in the day, to help monitor for reactions.
 Reactions can be mild or severe and may happen within minutes or take hours after a food has been eaten.
 If you are concerned, or your baby develops a rash, swelling, diarrhoea or vomiting, seek medical attention without delay.

 Read more on preventing allergies here.